scribe-security/docs/docs/signVerify.md

    <img src='../../../img/ci/sigstoreSuccess.jpg' alt='Sigstore Auth Successful' width='50%' min-width='400px'/>

-   at which point you can close the page and go back to your Shell
+   at which point you can close the browser page and go back to your Shell

    <img src='../../../img/ci/attestS.jpg' alt='Attest Successful'/>